-Visit the LRC in Ciruti at these times to get answers to your language questions.
-Your Spanish mentor for Spring 2017 is Francesca Dell'Acqua.
+Visit the Language Resource Center in the Ciruti Center for Languages to get answers to your language questions.
+Your Spanish mentor for Spring 2018 is Francesca Dell'Acqua.
 You can also stop by just to chat!

 The Language Resource Center in Ciruti Center for Languages is a friendly, accessible and diverse space to engage in language learning, no matter if you are taking a class at MHC, in the five colleges or learning just for fun.
 Make sure to check this great place out!